booch-self/self-concepts/README.md

     Subsystem
     System

-Model is a collection of (typically permanant) ontologies.
+Model is an Ontology, representing a collection of (typically permanant) ontologies.

-Society is a collection of collaborating agents.
+Society is an Ontology, representing a collection of collaborating agents.

-Layer is a collection of societies, all at the same level of abstraction
+Layer is an Ontology, representing a collection of societies, all at the same level of abstraction

-Subsystem is a collection of ontologies, agents, and blackboards.
+Subsystem is an Ontology, representing a collection of ontologies, agents, and blackboards.

-System is a collection of subsystems that form a whole.
+System is an Ontology, representing a collection of subsystems that form a whole.

 ### Identification